Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CH6-part1.md

     ## # Groups:   Species [3]
     ##   Sepal.Length Sepal.Width Petal.Length Petal.Width Species
     ##          <dbl>       <dbl>        <dbl>       <dbl> <fct>
-    ## 1          4.9         3            1.4         0.2 setosa
+    ## 1          4.7         3.2          1.6         0.2 setosa
-    ## 2          6.6         3            4.4         1.4 versicolor
+    ## 2          5.6         2.9          3.6         1.3 versicolor
-    ## 3          7.4         2.8          6.1         1.9 virginica
+    ## 3          7.7         2.6          6.9         2.3 virginica

 ### Correlation basic notes 183-184 (revisit after ANOVA)

 `cor()` function
 assign variables to a data.frame; select rows in data.frame with $, use cor(data$, data$); get number between -1 and +1.
-\-1 perfect negative coorelation; as one variable increases, the other decreases.
+\-1 perfect negative correlation; as one variable increases, the other decreases.
-0 no coorelation between variables.
+0 no correlation between variables.
-\+1 perfect positive coorelation; as one variable increases, the other also increases.
+\+1 perfect positive correlation; as one variable increases, the other also increases.
 If I remember right, generally a value more extreme than +-0.8 is the threshold for ‘definitely coorelation’.